chree96/TokensApp/README.md

 # TokensApp

-TokensApp is a cross-platform mobile application designed to provide real-time cryptocurrency token data through a performant and scalable architecture.
+TokensApp is a cross-platform mobile application, built with React Native, designed to provide real-time cryptocurrency token data through a performant and scalable architecture.
 The core of the app leverages WebSocket connections and Redux Saga to manage live data streams, ensuring up-to-date token prices and seamless state management.
 Please note that the app's primary focus is on data flow; the graphical interface is intentionally kept simple.

 ## Key Features